-The plan will establish general planning policies and proposals for the development and use of land in the town centre.
+The plan establishes general planning policies and proposals for the development and use of land in the town centre.

-It will be a statutory plan with the same legal weight as the Stroud District Local Plan (once adopted) when planning decisions are made by the District and Town Councils.
+It is a statutory plan with the same legal weight as the Stroud District Local Plan when planning decisions are made by the District and Town Councils.

-The plan has been drawn up by volunteers working with the Town Council, which is the body authorised to draft the plan.
-It will be subject to consultation, an independent examination and a referendum in which it is proposed that all electors of the Stroud Town Council parish will have a vote.
+The plan was drawn up by volunteers working with the Town Council, which is the body authorised to draft the plan.
+It was subject to consultation, an independent examination and a referendum.

-You can read a briefing which was prepared to the launch event held on 26 July 2014 as a result of an open invitation to attend issued by Stroud Town Council.
-70 people attended this event – a great start!
+You can read a briefing which was prepared for the launch event held on 26 July 2014 hosted by Stroud Town Council.

 To get things started Stroud Town Council made an application for designation in order to develop a neighbourhood plan.